MarkBugno/TricentisCSharpDeveloperAlgorithmicTest/README.md

 <img src="./Images/IoU.png" width="600px" />

 We also want to discard low quality boxes.
-Boxes with a quality less than `0.5` should be discarded.
+Boxes with `quality < 0.5` should be discarded.

 ## What outcome do we want?
 We want a CSV file containing the list of all boxes neither suppressed nor discarded.
 We would also like a print out of the number of boxes retained, suppressed, and discarded.